RobertxPearce/Brain-Master/README.md

 # Brain-Master: LED Sequence Memorization Game
-Project for the Vegas STEM program at UNLV.
+Project for the AISL Vegas STEM program at UNLV.

 # Goal: